mahantesh-ais/patches/README.md

 	`sudo ./libxl_install.sh`

-	`./helper.sh`

-	`sudo ./helper_install.sh`

-	`make -C xen`

-	`sudo make install-xen`

 	`sudo apt-get install xen-hypervisor`

 	`sudo update-grub`

 	> Reboot now(`sudo reboot`) and login to Xen hypervisor.

-6. Run (as root) tapback `tapback`, if debug messages are to be displayed then use `tapback -d -v`, these debug messages to the screen are added by me(Mahantesh Salimath).
+6. Run (as root) tapback as a daemon `tapback`, if debug messages are to be displayed then use `tapback -d -v`, these debug messages to the screen are added by me(Mahantesh Salimath).
 Some of the other logs can be found in /var/log/ directory.

 Everything is set-up now :), need to start the guest to see xen and blktap3 in action.